greensys-org/workshop/_pages/about_ezio.md

-<strong><a href="https://www.eziobartocci.com/">Ezio Bartocci</a></strong>, Full Professor of Formal Methods in Cyber-Physical Systems at the Institute of Computer Engineering, Technische Universität Wien (TU Wien).
+Full Professor of Formal Methods in Cyber-Physical Systems at the Institute of Computer Engineering, Technische Universität Wien (TU Wien).